sirephil/sf-async-from-trigger/README.md

 # sf-async-from-trigger

-Demonstrates how to scalably initiate out-of-transaction processing from an apex trigger using Platform Events.
+Demonstrates how to scalably initiate out-of-transaction processing from an apex trigger using Platform Events

+## Why?

+* Avoid restricting DML to synchronous-only contexts.
+* Allow callouts or limit-consuming processing on record changes.
+* Ensure records are processed in a single-threaded manner (avoid race conditions and reduce record locking issues).

+## What?

 An apex trigger processes record creation, update, delete, undelete operations (or a subset thereof) for a given object.
 These are great for reacting to these changes to validate the records, apply further updates to these records, to (directly or indirectly) related records or to perform other operations.
 They have specific limitations because they execute synchronously, as part of a DML operation.
 A major limitation is the inability to perform a callout from within a trigger; callouts are used to initiate communication with (typically) external systems and are a common integration mechanism with off-platform software or systems.